RyanJarv/ryanjarv.github.io/_posts/2019-06-08-malicious-vagrant-boxes.md

 This will move the shared folder to a subfolder named vagrant under the main directory, which includes the Vagrantfile config.

 Just now though when I was writing this I was surprised to notice this warning that pops up when you run `vagrant up` the very first time on your computer (but not after that!
-Well specifically only the first time for each box, but.. still).
+Well specifically only the first time for each box).

 ```
 Vagrant is currently configured to create VirtualBox synced folders with